yodeng/text2bin/README.md

 # text2bin

-text2bin is a tool to encrypt `text` file.
-The encrypted file can not be read directly but can be easily read by text2bin api.
-So, this can be simplely used for `text` file protection when you don't want the contents of the text to be seen by others.
+text2bin is a tool for encrypt or decrypt a regular file.

-*Warning: This is  only work for TEXT files*
+The encrypted file can not be read directly， but can be easily read by text2bin api.

 ### install